-A study led by Stony Brook University researchers discovered that a readily available method using dry ovens can be used to disinfect N95s for reuse, in settings where new masks may not be available, according to findings published in Plos One.
+A study led by Stony Brook University researchers discovered that N95 dry heat disinfection is effective for reuse, in settings where new masks may not be available, according to findings published in Plos One.

 Entering a third year of the COVID-19 pandemic and the latest infection surge nationwide comes with many challenges.
 One of those is for a continued adequate supply of masks, including the often used N95 respirator masks for healthcare and other settings.